Testament of Isaac: Chapter 2

-God sends an angel (the same one who visited Abraham) to bring Isaac to heaven.
+God sends the angel Zadkiel (the same one who visited Abraham) to bring Isaac to heaven.
 Isaac believes this is his father, Abraham, but the angel corrects him.

 Chapter 3

 Isaac tells the angel he is worried about his son Jacob.
 The angel tells Isaac that the whole family is blessed; he then instructs Isaac to write down instructions for the family.
 Jacob hears this conversation.